 At TechneTrain, we understand that complying with OSHA regulations is just one of the MANY facets of running a business.
 Today more than ever, businesses are challenged by the time required to research and stay on top of these regulations.
 Developing safety programs and performing the necessary training of employees is a time-consuming process.
 TechneTrain was developed to help make these tasks simpler for businesses like yours.
 We help you stay up to date on OSHA regulations and provide you with resources to simplify the development of your safety programs and to perform the required employee training.
 With over 30 years experience providing effective safety training solutions to a wide range of industries, TechneTrain is well positioned to be your single source supplier for all your safety training needs.

-The final deadline for compliance with the GHS is rapidly approaching OSHA has aligned the Hazard Communication Standard with the United Nations' Globally Harmonized System of Classification and Labeling of Chemicals (GHS).
+OSHA has aligned the Hazard Communication Standard with the United Nations' Globally Harmonized System of Classification and Labeling of Chemicals (GHS).
 If you use even one hazardous chemical in your workplace, this affects you!
-The deadline for training your employees on the GHS has passed, and the hazardous chemicals that you use should have the new GHS labels and Safety Data Sheets.
-The deadline for full compliance is June 1, 2016.
+All of the hazardous chemicals that you use must have the new GHS labels and Safety Data Sheets, and the training deadline for your employees has passed.
 TechneTrain can help you with your transition to the GHS and provide you with turn-key employee training programs.
 Click here for more details.